Washington Justice

 Washington Justice is an American professional Overwatch esports team based in Washington, D.C.
 The Justice compete in the Overwatch League (OWL) as member of the league's West region.
 Founded in 2018, Washington Justice began play as one of eight expansion teams in 2019.
-The team is owned by Washington Kastles owner Mark Ein, who founded Washington Esports Ventures to purchase the franchise.
+The team is owned by Mark Ein, who founded Washington Esports Ventures to manage the franchise.
 The team has reached the season playoffs two times.

 Franchise history

-OWL expansion

-On September 7, 2018, Activision Blizzard announced that Washington Esports Ventures, a venture led by businessman and Washington Kastles owner Mark Ein, had purchased an expansion team based in Washington, D.C. for Overwatch League's second season.
-"Esports is far and away the fastest growing platform in the world of sports," Ein said in an interview.
-"Most traditional sports are declining or flat.
-Esports is exploding.
-The growth, by any measure—participation and viewership—is showing significant double-digit growth."
+On September 7, 2018, Activision Blizzard announced that Washington Esports Ventures, a venture led by local investor and entrepreneur Mark Ein, had purchased an expansion team based in Washington, D.C. for Overwatch League's second season.

 On September 12, Washington announced the signing of former New York Excelsior coach Kim "WizardHyeong" Hyeong-seok as the team's head coach.
 Eight days later, Washington signed Molly "AVALLA" Kim as an analyst; AVALLA is the first female coach to be signed in the history of the Overwatch League.
 On November 29, the team revealed they would be called Washington Justice.